hashicorp/terraform-website/content/source/docs/enterprise/release/index.html.md

 # Terraform Enterprise Releases

-A new Terraform Enterprise release is shipped each month.
-The releases from the current calendar year are listed in the table below.
-The complete list is on [github](https://github.com/hashicorp/terraform-enterprise-release-notes).
+We ship a new Terraform Enterprise release each month.
+The releases from the current calendar year are listed in the table below, and the complete list is on [github](https://github.com/hashicorp/terraform-enterprise-release-notes).

 ~> The next release `v202109-1` is scheduled for September 14th, 2021.